Discover our glossary

 Environmental Land Management Schemes

-There are new environmental land management schemes will help achieve thriving plants and wildlife by paying for measures such as habitat creation and restoration as well as species management actions.
+There are new environmental land management schemes which will help achieve thriving plants and wildlife by paying for measures such as habitat creation and restoration as well as species management actions.
 The environmental land management schemes will work alongside mandatory biodiversity net gain as another source of income to enhance biodiversity and the wider environment.

 Environmental Net Gain

 An approach to development that leaves the natural environment in a measurably better state than it was beforehand.
-It was set out as a vision in the UK Government’s 25 Year Environment Plan, and biodiversity net gain is the first step to achieving it.
-Environmental net gain means building on biodiversity net gain and going further to achieve increases in the capacity of affected natural capital to deliver ecosystem services and make a scheme’s wider impacts on natural capital positive.
+It was set out as a vision in the UK Government’s 25 Year Environment Plan, and Biodiversity Net Gain is the first step to achieving it.
+Environmental Net Gain means building on Biodiversity Net Gain and going further to achieve increases in the capacity of affected natural capital to deliver ecosystem services and make a scheme’s wider impacts on natural capital positive.

 Environmental Statement